 Hand Hoe

-Hand hoe typically refers to short-handled hoes rather than long hoes, which can span up to 60 inches.
-Hand hoes require you to get down to the soil’s surface, which may be tiring after a while, but ultimately gives you more control over smaller areas.
+A hand hoe typically refers to a short-handled hoe rather than a long hoe, which can span up to 60 inches.
+Hand hoes require you to get down to the soil’s surface, which may be tiring after a while but ultimately gives you more control over smaller areas.
 Within this range, you’ll also find a variety of blade shapes and styles.

 Pros